 Messages from the Bays, 2018

-What the land has lost, ceramic, dimensions, 2018.
+What the land has lost (container for borrowed views), 27x53x140cm, ceramic painted and stained with pigments and glazes, 2018.
 Photo by Greg Piper

 Wide awake before dawn, somehow not in my room in Marrickville, but immersed in a swirling view of Powderhulk Bay seen from the ‘picture window’ of my family home at Seaforth.
 Uncannily this sensation of being elsewhere was repeated on subsequent mornings.
 It seemed to me that the shape of this mind’s eye vision was elliptical.